In the Interest of Public Health, Masks are Requested When Inside the Gmeiner.

 Due to current numbers of COVID-19 cases in Tioga County, we are requesting all guests to wear a mask while inside the Gmeiner.
 Please use hand sanitizer and maintain a social distance of 3 feet, when possible.
 Your cooperation allows us to remain open!

-An exhibition of works by Chad Andrews in the Main Gallery at the Gmeiner Art & Cultural Center
+An exhibition of works by Steve and Rita Bower in the Main Gallery at the Gmeiner Art & Cultural Center

 The Gmeiner Art & Cultural Center is a non-profit dedicated to the community of Wellsboro by Arthur J. Gmeiner in memory of his family.
 We are committed to cultivating the link between art, culture, and community.
 Our gallery space allows local artists to share their work, while our studio space is a hub for creatives to congregate.
 We host art exhibits as well as the Mountain Laurel Quilt Guild, Grand Canyon Photography Club, Wellsboro Art Club, Wednesday Morning Musicales, and the Friday Club.
 The facilities can be used by any member of the community for educational purposes.

 The architecture of the Gmeiner Art & Cultural Center was inspired by the Mid Century Modern Movement of the mid 20th century.
 The structure stands out from the dominant 19th century architecture of Main Street Wellsboro.
 Efforts to preserve and enhance the Mid Century design of the building are ongoing at the art center.

 Green Free Library